 Earning a BSN via an online RN to BSN program is a great choice for busy adults because it offers ultimate flexibility and convenience.
-There are a number of tips you can try to help make your online college experience a success.
+There are a number of tips to help make your online college experience a success.

 Connect With Other Students

 You may also want to consider starting a study group to help each other academically.
-Scrubs magazine says study groups are a good way to succeed in nursing school.
+Study groups are a good way to enhance learning and succeed in nursing school.
 Listening to other students explain nursing and medical concepts can be an effective way to reinforce what you have learned in class, and individuals in a study group can hold each other accountable.

 - Evernote.
 This program lets you streamline your assignments, notes, ideas and questions all in one place.
 You can exchange notes with other students.
 This app allows you to easily clip nursing-related articles, graphs and images you find online.